Nat-Amato/gallery-with-single-thumbnail/README.md

 The original code came from this topic: https://stackoverflow.com/questions/62608061/modal-image-gallery-slider-fullscreen

-I inserted the HTML attribute hidden <p hidden></p> to hide the other gallery thumbnails.
+I inserted the HTML attribute hidden to hide the other gallery thumbnails.

 ```
 <p hidden></p>